-If you have read so far, please consider making a donation.
-We know that it represents more than just money.
+If you have read so far, please consider making a donation by following the links above.
+We know that your donation represents more than just money.
 It is your sacrifice – of time, hard work and love – for God, for this monastery and the wonderful Saints the Hebrides have given us.
 May God bless you for your love.

 A Monastery is not a single man’s creation.
 A Monastery is founded on the love and sacrifice of countless people – people who have never met and may never know each other, but who are forever remembered together in the prayers of that monastery.
 Poor and wealthy, healthy and sick, virtuous and sinful: people who would never otherwise interact with each other create together this miracle: a place of prayer, a place through which love and hope is poured into the world.